elaforge/karya/doc/INSTALL.md

 ## Installation

 - Install GHC.
+I'm using 8.8 now and I dropped support for previous versions.
-At least 8.0 and 8.4.4 should work.
-8.2 definitely does not work.
-It should compile fine, but the REPL won't work.
-Details at
+8.2 definitely does not work, details at
 <https://ghc.haskell.org/trac/ghc/ticket/13604>.

 - Install [non-haskell dependencies](#non-haskell-dependencies).